SukkaW/rollup-plugin-swc/README.md

 - Type: `string[]`
 - Default: `['.ts', '.tsx', '.mjs', '.js', '.cjs', '.jsx']`

-Specifies what kind of files that should be transpiled by swc.
-And for extensionless imports, the plugin will search and resolve files for extensions in the order specified.
+Specifies the files in the build the plugin should operate on.
+Also, the plugin will search and resolve files for extensions in the order specified for extensionless imports.

 ### `include`